Skip to Main Content

 Provide Video or Audio Feedback

 Did you know that you can use built-in recording tools to provide video and/or audio feedback on student assignments?
 This can not only be a time-saver, it can improve student understanding - your tone and/or body language will convey additional information to them as they seek to improve.
-For a quick overview of how to use this feature, check out the video below:
+When you are in the Feedback section you will click on the Insert drop down and then choose audio or video.

 Grading with Rubrics